main header image

 Gichin Funakoshi, 1925

 When he started training in 1960 he was the first American student of both his teachers.
 Neither had an association; neither taught karate as a business; they taught karate for one reason, and one reason only: themselves.
-They taught the way they had been taught; they studied and trained the way they wanted to study and train - they had no concern for keeping students or paying the dojo rent or building an association.
-They taught in their homes and, since my teacher was the first American, they taught him just like they taught everyone else.
+They taught the way they had been taught; they studied and trained the way they wanted to study and train—they had no concern for keeping students or paying the dojo rent or building an association.
+Since my teacher was the first American, they taught him just like they taught everyone else.

 So what was that "old" karate like?
-They did tens of thousands of repetitions of basic techniques; tens of thousands of walking drills with, and without, a partner; they did huge amounts of makiwara work, lots of kata and kote, lots of fighting; and they did it all in a progression that emphasized closed fists and hard blocks long before, for instance, ANY open hand techniques.
-Beginners, and by beginners I mean even lower dan ranks, were not taught nerve strikes or so called pressure points and the plethora of so-called "real" karate techniques not because they didn't exist, or because they had watered the system down for school kids, but because in the traditional hierarchy of Asian societies, especially dealing with deadly fighting techniques, beginners didn't deserve those techniques.
-They hadn't proved their loyalty to their teachers, to the system; their bodies were not conditioned enough and their skills not high enough to understand and make use of those techniques.
+They did tens of thousands of repetitions of basic techniques; tens of thousands of walking drills; they did huge amounts of makiwara work, lots of kata and kote, lots of fighting; and they did it all in a progression that emphasized closed fists and hard blocks long before ANY open hand techniques.
+Beginners were not taught nerve strikes or so-called pressure points not because they didn't exist, but because in the traditional hierarchy, beginners didn't deserve those techniques until they had proved their loyalty and conditioned their bodies.

-What had really changed wasn't even so much techniques themselves, but the way they were taught, and the order in which they were taught.
-Gone was the intensity, the repetition, the hardness, the patience required to do basics over and over and over again until you were ready for something else - all the things that Westerners didn't like.
+My teacher's teacher eventually became a full-time karate teacher and built an association.
+Gone, ironically, were all the hard basics and the mind-numbing repetition, replaced by much-more-exciting-to-train "advanced" techniques.
+The cart was now before the horse.
+What had really changed wasn't even so much the techniques themselves, but the way they were taught and the order in which they were taught.
+Gone was the intensity and the patience required to do basics over and over again.